paulgullett/MRDockerContainers/README.md

 ## videoprocess

 Uses ffmpegopencv to create the image that is used by ECS to process video files for use within the app.
+Note this needs the .aws directory to be populated with the appropriate settings.